Prenatal Paternity Test

 What is the Cost of the Prenatal Test?

-You can carry out our test as early as the 10th week of pregnancy with results ready in just 7-10 working days from the receipt of the samples at the laboratory.
+You can carry out our test as early as the 10th week of pregnancy with results ready in just 7-10 working days from the receipt of the samples at the laboratory (or 10-14 working days when submitting blood samples for the Alleged Father).
 To know for how long you have been pregnant, refer to our Frequent Questions.

 The cost of our non invasive prenatal test in Australia is $1595.00 including the sample collection.